Research Paper

 Beyond Harmonics: The Broader Signal Manipulation Landscape

-Harmonic injection demonstrates a broader principle: if you can manipulate the physical signal, you can bypass every digital security control downstream.
-But harmonics are only one example.
-Amplitude, frequency, phase, timing, and modulation can all become attack surfaces when systems trust signals without validating their physical integrity.
+Harmonic injection demonstrates a fundamental principle: if you can manipulate the physical signal, you can bypass every digital security control downstream.
+But harmonics are just the beginning.
+Any measurable property of a signal — amplitude, frequency, phase, timing, modulation — becomes a potential attack vector when systems trust their inputs without verification.

 Amplitude Manipulation: Making Sensors Lie